Ed Carpenter (racing driver)

-Everette Edward Carpenter, Jr. (born March 3, 1981) is an American auto racing driver, currently competing in the IndyCar Series for his team, Ed Carpenter Racing.
+Everette Edward Carpenter Jr. (born March 3, 1981) is an American auto racing driver, currently competing in the IndyCar Series for his team, Ed Carpenter Racing.
 He is the stepson of Indy Racing League founder Tony George.
+He holds the joint-record for most Indy 500 starts without a win along with George Snider.

 Career history

-Carpenter was born in Paris, Illinois, and grew up in the town of Marshall until the age of 8.
+Carpenter was born in Paris, Illinois, and grew up in the town of Marshall until the age of eight.
 He then moved to Indianapolis.
 He is a graduate of Butler University.

 Early career

 Carpenter has had a successful career in midget racing dating back to 1989.
 Carpenter would win national quarter-midget events in Xenia, Ohio and Hagerstown, Maryland in 1996.

 United States Automobile Club

 USAC Regional Series

 Carpenter drove in the USAC Regional Series in 1998 in the midget division.
 Carpenter drove the No. 3 TG Racing car at 16th Street Speedway.
-At the track event on June 27, 1998 Carpenter qualified with the 11th fastest time.
-Carpenter won the third heat race and finished the feature in 3rd place.
+At the track event on June 27, 1998, Carpenter qualified with the eleventh fastest time.
+Carpenter won the third heat race and finished the feature in third place.